BoPeng/home-media-organizer/README.md

   ]
 ```

-The entries and values in this configuration file correspond to subcommand and options of `hmo`.
+The entries and values in this configuration file correspond to subcommand and options of `hmo`, except for `default`, which specifies parameters for all commands.
 You can learn more about these parameters with command like

 ```
 hmo -h